Pubs on 18 Tram Line

 Recently expanded to 9 taps.
 Food is the usual bar snacks.

 Food comes from the very good restaurant of the same name next door.
-Beer is served on ceramic coasters.
+Beer glasses are served on ceramic coasters.

 New brewpub from the people behind U Tří růží.